Some people who receive Medicare and face significant health and financial challenges may also qualify for Medicaid. And it’s free.

 The Problem: Medicare Alone Will Cost You Money

 Medicare is a great health insurance program, but it does have costs.
-You must pay your monthly Part B premium to stay enrolled in Medicare, plus your normal Medicare fees.
-This frequently turns into copayments for medical services and prescriptions that add up beyond what many people can afford.
+You must pay your monthly Part B premium to stay enrolled in Medicare, plus premiums, out-of-pocket costs, etc. Copayments for medical services and prescriptions can add up beyond what many people can afford.

 You could even wind up paying more than other folks for the same basic Medicare coverage, simply because extra coverage add-ons are out of reach.